Cue Cards Samples with band 8 answers

 Our society evolves and changes over time.
 Some changes are so prolific that they ensure a better life for all, and sometimes small changes impact our society beyond our expectations.
 Such an important change in our country is women's participation in higher education.

 We now have an almost equal number of female and male pupils and scholars in our universities.
 In some majors, females even exceed the number of their male counterparts.
 As a result, our society has a great number of female doctors, researchers, executives, politicians, artists, advocates, teachers, security personnel and so on.
 This is a great sign of social equality and parity.
-It ensures better social and economic developments and the GDP in recent years only denote how important a change it was for us.
-Women's empowerment has raised awareness, has given women a "strong voice" and eliminated many discriminations we have had in our society.
+It ensures better social and economic developments, and the GDP in recent years only denote how important a change it was for us.
+Women's empowerment has raised awareness, given women a "strong voice", and eliminated several discrimination we have had in our society.

 Model Answer 2: